 I have written over 45 books - mainly crime novels and historical novels.
 The Roth Trilogy was televised (as Fallen Angel), and two other books have been number one bestsellers.

 Click Awards and Reviews for - well, awards and reviews and so on.
 I’m particularly delighted to have been awarded the CWA Diamond Dagger for excellence in crime writing, and to be the unique (if immodest) triple winner of the CWA Historical Dagger.
 When The King's Evil won the Gold Crown of the Historical Writers Association, awarded for best novel of the year, the boundaries between the crime novel and the historical novel became even more blurred in my mind than they already were.

 From two years, I edited The Author, the quarterly journal of the Society of Authors, and I continue to write The Author's regular 'Grub Street' column for the journal for 18 years.
-I was the Spectator's crime fiction reviewer for ten years and now contribute reviews to The Times, the Spectator and elsewhere.
+I was the Spectator's crime fiction reviewer for ten years and occasionally contribute reviews to The Times, the Spectator and elsewhere.

 I have served on the Management Committee of the Society of Authors and on the committee of the Crime Writers Association.
 I initiated what became the CWA’s Debut Dagger scheme, and administered it for its first two years.
 I have helped to judge a number of literary prizes for the Crime Writers Association, the Historical Writers Association and others.

 I also do events for festivals, bookshops and libraries in the UK and abroad.
 I sometimes teach writing courses for the Arvon Foundation, Moniack Mhor (Scotland’s Creative Writing Centre) and Cheltenham Festival of Literature, etc.

 Before I was an author